jalizadeh/ISTQB-Exam-Questions/Chapter 01.md

 1. Why should expected results be defined before execution?
     1. To assist in test automation
     2. To improve test efficiency
-    3. To reduce the possibility of incorrect results
+    3. To reduce the possibility of inresults
     4. To improve design of the software

 2. Which of the following activities would NORMALLY be undertaken during test planning?